 Susan introduced Lou to the family food traditions of her Italian ancestors which included her Nonna baking in a brick forno.
 Unsurprisingly, Lou took on the art of bread baking in the 1990s the way he tackled winemaking in the 70s.
 Beginning with yeasted loaves, he soon moved on to the fermentation challenge of sourdough, fueled by inspiration from contemporary artisans and authors.
 A simple adobe oven in the winery gardens led eventually to a meeting with the legendary Alan Scott, who built an authentic old-world wood-fired brick oven on the premises.

 We first became known for our “Country White,” a holey sourdough loaf that blends whole grains from the farm with organic white flour from an equally obsessed provisioner, Keith Giusto’s Flours.
 In more recent years we have begun growing grain ourselves, so that our breads will also express the terroir of the farm.
 Each year we test different heirloom wheats, ryes and barleys.
-Our bread is available daily in the Tasting Room for visitors to sample and purchase.

 Growing food is a collaborative project.
 Carlo Petrini, founder of Slow Food, referred to the patrons of a farm as “co-producers,” alluding to the mutual support, sharing and conviviality of thoughtful farming.
-We are also influenced by Rudolf Steiner, the founder of the Biodynamic movement, who believed the mutual interdependence of a farm with its surrounding community is essential to the success and security of both.

 Our community is multi-faceted.
 It includes fellow farmers with whom we exchange challenges and techniques, successes and failures.
 Locals who share a common township bond.
 Food enthusiasts who never miss the local farmer’s market, who come to trade stories as much as to buy strawberries.
 City folk longing for a time-tested connection with the land.
 And of course the local chefs, artistic wizards of taste who conjure up dreams from our fruits and vegetables.
 We reach out to all of these as collaborators, supporters and partners.